bbauska/UofM-Intro-HTML5/README.md

 What we&apos;ve found
 throughout the history of the Internet, is that when designers want to do something they tend to write nonstandard code to force browsers to do it.
-So, this is why we&apos;re developing new standards in HTML5 to handle these new requirements that people desire and push browsers to adopt the new standards.
+This is why we&apos;re developing new standards in HTML5 to handle these new requirements that people desire and push browsers to adopt the new standards.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->